Are you looking to produce positive pulses for your primary electronics circuit? Look no further than the 555 pulse generator.

 In the assembly of this pulse generator, the cardinal component is the 555 timer IC.
 The IC is an astable multivibrator.
-Note, the pulse generator can produce an output pulse of 4Hz to 1.3KHz.
+Note that the pulse generator can produce an output pulse of 4Hz to 1.3KHz.

 The generator produces positive pulses.
 Thus, you can use it in an electronic project that requires positive vibrations.

-Also, in assembly, you'll need an LED at the IC's output.
+Also, you'll need an LED at the IC's output in assembly.
 It is helpful for visual indication of the output pulse of the system.